 - decorative paper from our Itsy Bitsy Spider Halloween Collection

+- Set up the template.
 Print out the template and place on a cutting board or tray.
 Tape a piece of greaseproof (wax) paper on top of the template and set aside.

+- Make the chocolate spider webs.
 Melt the dark (semisweet) chocolate chips or disks according to manufacturer’s instructions.
 Allow the chocolate to cool to 30-32°C (86-89°F).
 Then transfer the melted chocolate into a small disposable piping (pastry) bag.
 Snip off the tip to create a tiny hole and trace the template.
 Chill in the freezer for 30 minutes.
 Remove from the freezer and use an offset spatula to gently lift the chocolate spider webs of the greaseproof (wax) paper.
 Store chilled until ready to use.

-Info: Allowing the chocolate to cool makes it easier to pipe the chocolate webs and reduce dripping.
+Tip: Allowing the chocolate to cool makes it easier to pipe the chocolate webs and reduce dripping.

+- Crumble the cake.
 Cut the chocolate cake or brownie in large squares and crumble the squares into coarse crumbs in a large mixing bowl.

+- Layer the trifle.
 Give the jelly (jello) a gentle stir, it should be softly set.
 Then layer chocolate cake crumbs, jelly (jello) and sweets in dessert glasses or small tumblers.
 Finish with a layer of jelly (jello).

 Tip: For a pretty look, arrange the candy pieces directly against the sides of the tumbler or dessert glass.

+- Finish the trifle.
 Whip the cream and sifted icing (powdered/confectioners’) sugar until soft peaks form and it holds its shape.
 Be careful not to over-mix as the cream may split.
 Spoon the cream over the top of the trifles.
 Store the tarantula trifle in the fridge until ready to serve.
 You can make the trifle several hours ahead, just keep in mind that jelly (jello) and whipped cream may soften some of the sweets.
 Just before serving, decorate with chocolate spider webs and more sweets.

 Printable Chocolate Spider Web Template